The Best Powered / Unpowered Pedalboards

 SOYAN Large Metal Guitar Pedal Board (22” x 12.5”)

-For the price, this board can fit a good number of pedals, and it comes with everything you need to attach your pedals, including velcro and an elastic strap for the power supply.
+Despite its price, this board can hold a good number of pedals and includes velcro and an elastic strap for pedal attachment.

-It also comes with a lightweight nylon carrying bag, for safe storage and transport of your pedals.
+It also comes with a lightweight nylon carrying bag for safe storage and transportation of your pedals.

 Features